-The Park and Village Precinct is a leafy medium-density residential neighbourhood on the corner of Banksia Street, Oriel Road and Perkins Avenue.
-Its strong landscape character is enhanced by its proximity to Ford Park.
+The Park and Village Precinct will become a leafy medium-density residential neighbourhood on the corner of Banksia Street, Oriel Road and Perkins Avenue.
+The precinct's strong landscape character will be enhanced by its proximity to Ford Park.

 LANDSCAPE